Hisense U7S Pro Review

 The match photo shows how the TV smooths weak tonal transitions in low-quality video.
 The model photo shows how it handles upscaling of SD material.

-The digital processing of lower quality signals is at a very high level here, thanks to the MediaTek Pentonic 800 processor utilized in the U7S Pro.
-The upscaling itself, which is the TV's ability to enhance lower resolution signals to 4K, is also performing well.
-We did not notice any unnatural, sharp edges on the screen, and our test image with the model looked simply attractive.
+The digital processing of lower-quality signals is top-notch here, thanks to the MediaTek Pentonic 800 processor used in the U7S Pro.
+Upscaling, the TV's ability to pull lower-resolution content up to 4K, also performs well.
+We didn't notice any unnatural, sharp contours on screen, and our test image with the model simply looked attractive.

 HISENSE U7S PRO - Blur and motion smoothness